engine & Compressor Upgrades

-The Cooper test was conducted at their slow-speed integral engine test cell at corporate headquarters located in Houston, Texas.
+The Cooper test for the upgrades was conducted at their slow-speed integral engine test cell at corporate headquarters located in Houston, Texas.
 The test engine is the current production, NSPS compliant CleanBurn PlusTM AJAX® 2802 with 15″ piston bore, 16″ power stroke, and a speed range of 360-440 RPM.
 Cooper selected the AJAX engine due to the similarities of its combustion system to that of the large fleet of the other engine brands the company services (Clark, Cooper-Bessemer®, Ingersoll Rand, and Worthington).

 The reduction of greenhouse gases, particularly methane, is a key element of Cooper’s emissions reduction technology offering.
 To improve the environmental impact of engine-compressors operating within our industry, Cooper is pleased to announce CleanBurn Plus™, an emission reduction solution tailored to reduce fuel consumption, fuel slip, methane leakage, and unburned hydrocarbons.

 Cooper’s CleanBurn Plus™ upgrade package is a comprehensive solution that can reduce methane output by up to 40% in most of the industry’s integral engine-compressors.
-For a fleet of engines rated collectively at 100,000 HP, this level of CO2 reduction can equal 20,000 tons/year, equivalent to the elimination of 4,348 standard passenger cars.
+For a fleet of engines rated collectively at 100,000 HP, this level of CO2e reduction can equal 20,000 tons/year, equivalent to the elimination of 4,348 standard passenger cars.

-Our CleanBurn Plus™ upgrades are offered across our entire integral engine-compressor product line to include AJAX®, Cooper-Bessemer®, Clark, Enterprise®, Ingersoll Rand, and Worthington.
+Our CleanBurn Plus™ upgrades are offered across our entire integral engine-compressor product line to include AJAX®, Cooper-Bessemer®, Clark, Enterprise®, Ingersoll Rand, Superior®, and Worthington.

 * Based on 4,500 operating hours/year, 930BTU/ft3 fuel